asoulet/superficiality/README.md

 ## Source code

 The entire source code (the computation of the statistics and the generation of the knowledge graphs) is implemented in Java in [`MultipleBipartiteGraphs`](MultipleBipartiteGraphs_20230329_repro/).
-It was running with JavaSE-1.7 (jre) under Eclipse IDE for Java Developers (includes Incubating components / Version: 2021-03 (4.19.0) / Build id: 20210312-0638).
+It was running with JavaSE-1.7 (jre) under Eclipse IDE for Java Developers (includes Incubating components / Version: 2021-03 (4.19.0) / Build id: 20210312-0638) by using a Maven Project.

 ### Configuration

+* Required libraries (see `pom.xml`):
+    * log4j 1.2.17
+    * Apache Commons Math3 3.6.1
+    * Apache Jeana 3.17.0
+    * API for SLF4J 2.0.0-alpha1
 * Configuration file: `properties/MBG.properties`:
     * `statistics_path`: path containing the statistics about relationships (kbs files)
     * `data_path`: path containing the data (original KG in RDF format)